 To accommodate the realities of a post-COVID-19 world, attendance is recommended but not required.
 Students should refrain from attending class when sick and should otherwise make every effort to attend class in-person.
-Additionally, while course content including readings and course lecture notes will be provided via the Canvas page, some course activities and their accompanying course materials will only be available in person.
-These activities will typically take place on Wednesdays and/or Fridays -- advanced notice will be given otherwise.
+Missing class will not impact student grades in terms of attendance itself, but students will find that attending class regularly will provide time for questions, feedback, and other course engagement that they may miss if they do not attend.
+Additionally, while course content including readings and course lecture notes will be provided via the course Canvas page, some course activities and their accompanying materials will only be available in-person.
+These activities will typically take place on Wednesdays and/or Fridays.